Julian Alps Trekking – Sloveniafrom

 The climbing season for Mount Triglav is from July through September.
 Summer weather on Mt Triglav is quite cool; when it’s pushing 30°C on the Slovenian plains, it may be just 10°C on Mt Triglav.
 It often drops below freezing at night, and snow may persist in nooks and crannies throughout the year.
 Weather on the mountain is highly variable, bringing unexpected wind, rain and even snow.

-- All travelers are required to notify us before booking the tour of any medical conditions they might be suffering from, as well as dietary restrictions.
+- All travellers, before booking the tour, are required to notify us of any medical conditions they might be suffering from, as well as dietary restrictions.
 All medications can and should be brought along.
 If you suffer from any medical conditions, we strongly suggest that you consult your physician before booking a tour to receive an expert medical advice.
-We are more than happy to discuss and recommend the most suitable adventure for you based on your conditions, but cannot carry a responsibility for your health.
+We are more than happy to discuss and recommend the most suitable adventure for you, based on your conditions, but cannot carry a responsibility for your health.

-- Do not bring too much water – 1 ,5 litre/person is enough.
-The path passes by mountain huts where you can get a refill and you will be able to enjoy fresh mountain spring water found a couple of times along a way, which is a special treat on its own.
+- Do not bring too much water – 1,5 litre/person is enough.
+The path passes by mountain huts, where you can get a refill, and you will be able to enjoy fresh mountain spring water found a couple of times along the way, which is a special treat on its own.

 - There is no need to bring food, as all food can be purchased in mountain huts you will pass by.
 We do however suggest you bring some small snacks.
 Our favourites: a chocolate bar (chocolate is a great energy booster!), granola bars, an apple, a banana, raisins.